 Pea protein powder can commonly be found without major food allergens, including gluten.
 This means people with food sensitivities, food allergies, and/or gluten intolerances may find the plant-based protein powder to be a better fit.
 (Along with gluten and wheat, pea protein can also be found without other common allergens, such as milk, eggs, peanuts, tree nuts, soy, fish, and shellfish.
-That said, each brand formulates their supplements differently, so it’s always important to do your due diligence by carefully reading the labels.)* (1)
+That said, each brand formulates their supplements differently, so it’s always important to do some due diligence by carefully reading the labels.)* (1)

-Whey wins on calcium and potassium—pea has the edge on fiber and iron.
+Whey Wins on Calcium and Potassium—Pea has the Edge on Fiber and Iron

 Because it’s derived from milk, whey protein contains higher levels of calcium and potassium.
 Pea protein comes from peas, which are a richer source of iron and fiber.
 The latter is especially notable, considering the vast majority of Americans aren’t commonly consuming the recommended dietary fiber intake, despite believing otherwise.
 Incorporating more plant-based protein is a fantastic way to help mitigate the fiber consumption gap.
-After all, if there’s one thing researchers have learned from Blue Zones—longevity hotspots where people are more likely to live to the age of 100 than people in other areas—it’s that shifting your diet to include more plants can only be a good thing.
-(In fact, Blue Zone researchers have found that beans in particular are a foundational part of many centenarian diets.)
+After all, if there’s one thing researchers have learned from Blue Zones—longevity hotspots where people are more likely to live to the age of 100 than people in other areas—it’s that shifting our diet to include more plants can only be a good thing.
+(In fact, Blue Zone researchers have found that whole foods—and beans in particular—are a foundational part of many centenarian diets.)
 (2, 3, 4, 5)

 When a food contains all nine of these essential amino acids in sufficient amounts, it’s considered a complete protein.
 Whey protein falls under this category.
 Pea protein also contains all nine essential amino acids, but it’s too low in one of them—methionine—to be considered a complete protein on its own.
 This can present a challenge for vegans seeking a protein powder that delivers a complete amino acid profile without the need for additional supplementation.
-That’s why we added L-Methionine to our Essential Protein: to provide a complete amino acid profile.*
+That’s why we added L-Methionine to our Essential Protein: to provide a complete amino acid profile.* (7)